shaolinpat/shaolinpat/README.md

-# Hi, I’m Patrick │ Ontological Engineer & Data Analyst
+# Hi, I’m Patrick │ Ontology & Healthcare Data Engineer

-**Ph.D.** with expertise in healthcare data, AI/ML, and semantic frameworks.
-Master of Information Technology (Virginia Tech) with certificates in Big Data and Health Information Technology.
+I work at the intersection of semantic technologies and healthcare data systems, specializing in RDF/OWL modeling, SHACL validation, SPARQL diagnostics, and interoperability pipelines involving HL7 v2, FHIR, ICD-10, SNOMED CT, and LOINC.

+My recent projects include: \
+• An HL7→FHIR transformation and validation toolkit with RDF/OWL + SHACL
+• A semantic quality-checking framework using SPARQL and Python
+• Machine-learning pipelines for ECG classification (PyTorch)
+• Clinical data analytics projects using Python, SQL, and explainability tools (SHAP)

+I hold a Ph.D. in Philosophy (Syracuse University) and a Master of Information Technology from Virginia Tech (Big Data & Health IT certificates), with a focus on structuring, validating, and integrating complex healthcare data.

+Explore my work: github.com/shaolinpat

 ---